 I reached for the bag and opened it.

 “No,” he snatched them back, uncrossing his legs on the bench.
-“I don’t remember telling you I liked them,” he said, delicately placing one on his tongue and sighing as he savored it.
+“I don’t remember telling you I liked them,” he said, delicately placing one on his tongue and sighing as he savored the banana chip.

 “You don’t remember a lot of the things you tell me,” I told him, taking a sip of my water.